Nix has 4 TDs and No. 13 Oregon downs Stanford 45-27 – KION546

 AP Sports Writer

-The Ducks (4-1, 2-0 Pac-12) have won 22 straight games at Autzen Stadium.
+The Ducks (4-1, 2-0 Pac-12) have won 22 consecutive games at Autzen Stadium.
 They have not dropped a game this season after the opener against Georgia.

+“A lot of positives we can take from this game, but also a lot of moments for growth,” Oregon coach Dan Lanning said.
+“We’re trying to be the best version of us, and we’re not quite there yet.

 Stanford (1-3, 0-3) hasn’t won since its opener against Colgate.
 It was the Cardinal’s third straight game against an opponent in the AP Top 25.
 They also fell to USC and Washington.